Stretch reflex (myotatic reflex) types, properties, Muscle tone, muscle spindles and Clonus

 Innervation of the muscle spindle

-Sensory innervation (afferent fibers): there are two kinds of sensory axons that innervate the central receptor area of the muscle spindle:
+Sensory innervation (afferent fibers): two kinds of sensory axons innervate the central receptor area of the muscle spindle:

 • Primary or annulospiral fibers: they encircle the central receptor area of the nuclear bag and nuclear chain.
 They are peripheral termination of the myelinated la sensory fibers, which are the most rapidly conducting nerve fibers in the entire body.